MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 When you're ready to install the CLI, see the [installation instructions](install-azure-cli.md).

+After installing the CLI for the first time, check that it's installed and you've got the correct version by running `az --version`.

 ## Sign in

 Before using any CLI commands with a local install, you need to sign in with [az login](/cli/azure/reference-index#az-login).